How to Fix "ifconfig: Command not Found" on Linux

 Introduction

-This guide explains how to install ifconfig on Debian and fix the "command not found" error.
+This guide explains how to fix the "ifconfig: command not found" error using one of the four methods.

 Prerequisites